List of Heimat episodes: 2: "The Centre of the World"/"Die Mitte der Welt" (1929-1933)

 Episode two and those following are introduced by Glasisch-Karl who recaps events using snapshots of the main characters to jog viewers' memories.

 We see Paul's arrival at Ellis Island in New York, while back home in Schabbach, Maria is devastated by Paul's departure.
 When the townswomen rush to inform her that the murdered woman's blood-soaked clothes have been found in the woods, she sobs angrily that Paul had nothing to do with the victim.
 The pine marten is caught in the trap Paul had made.

 Meanwhile, Eduard's feverish panning for gold in the freezing cold streams of the Hunsrück causes his lung condition to worsen dangerously.
 His father Mathias sells one of his fields so Eduard can travel to a Berlin clinic to be operated on.
 During his convalescence in Berlin, Eduard, now cured, wanders into a brothel, where the irrepressible madam, Lucie Hardtke, takes a fancy to him.
-Ever the optimist, Lucie chooses to believe that Eduard belongs to a wealthy landed family, and he doesn't contradict her.
+Ever the optimist, Lucie chooses to believe that Eduard belongs to a wealthy landed family, and he does not contradict her.
 They marry and travel by car together to the Hunsrück.
 As they approach Schabbach, Eduard, wishing to delay the revelation of his family's poverty, stops the car so they can get out while he shows her the beloved woods, fields, and streams of his childhood, his true (if immaterial) treasure.
 He hopes by this to soften Lucie's disappointment when she confronts the dreary provincial reality of his family home.

 Pauline, now married to the watchmaker Robert Kröber and living in Simmern, returns to Schabbach to visit her parents, Mathias and Katharina, in her new automobile and fashionable clothes; for the hard times are now over and people are buying watches and jewelry.
 Eduard and Lucie arrive soon after.
 Although initially crestfallen, the indomitable Lucie quickly rallies and begins to plot out a grand future career for Eduard since the newly installed Nazi Party has promised that opportunity will henceforth be available for all men of talent regardless of birth.
 She vows, moreover, to put Schabbach on the map.

 Alois Wiegand, now sporting a Hitler mustache, also views the Nazi party as a means of personal advancement for himself and for his son, Wilfried, whom he dispatches to Berlin to join the SS.
 Old Katharina Simon, mistrustful of the seeming good times, mutters forebodingly that "It's all on tick [credit)."